 All Sizes Welcomed

-Since 1964, the Cape May-Lewes Ferry has transported over 50 million vehicles of all sizes, shapes, and colors over the Delaware Bay.
-The ferries can accommodate approximately 100 standard sized vehicles per crossing.
+The Cape May-Lewes Ferry can accommodate approximately 100 standard sized vehicles per crossing.
 Vehicles range from bicycles walked on board to cars, SUVs, motorcycles, RVs, tour buses and large tractor trailers carrying interstate cargo.
 Regardless of the size of your wheels, we look forward to welcoming you aboard.
-Below we outline details about the types of vehicles we can transport, size limitations, and fare information.
+Check out our Pinterest Board Cool & Colorful Wheels to see some of the more unusual vehicles we've welcomed aboard!

 Vehicle fares include the fare for the driver on the ticket.
 The one exception is bicycles, where the rider pays a foot passenger fare and the bicyle is free.
 Additional travelers in or on a vehicle are also ticketed and incur passenger fares.
 Prices vary by season and fare discounts are available for seniors (age 62 and older), military, and AAA members.